A practical guide to the group law

 Bezout's theorem is just the fact that

-A degree $d$ curve must intersect a degree $e$ at exactly $de$ points, up to multiplicity.
+A degree curve must intersect a degree at exactly points, up to multiplicity.

 There are a few bells and whistles here, and I'll provide a few examples for you to think about: